VaishnavGhenge/VaishnavGhenge/README.md

 - 👋 Hi, I’m @VaishnavGhenge
 - 👀 I’m interested in web development, new technologies like blockchain, bigdata
-- 🌱 I’m currently learning bachelore of engineering degree course in computer engineering
+- 🌱 I’m currently pursuing bachelore of engineering degree course in computer engineering
 - 💞️ I’m looking to collaborate on web related and artificial intelligence projects
 - 📫 Reach me at vaishnavghenge@gmail.com